October 29, 2014

 Face your financial fears: Five tips to become mortgage free faster

 If your mortgage debt is sending chills up your spine, it is time to do something about it.
-While it is not uncommon for borrowers to be spooked by their mortgage debt, the commitment of taking out and repaying a home loan need not be scary.
+Local Mortgage Choice franchise Owner Dora Platakis said while it is not uncommon for borrowers to be spooked by their mortgage debt, the commitment of taking out and repaying a home loan need not be scary.

 “A little research and planning can go a long way towards helping you pay off your mortgage sooner rather than later.”